 All officer cadets who enter the Royal Military College of Canada (RMC) are enrolled in either the Regular Forces under the Regular Officer Training Plan (ROTP) or the University Training Plan for Non-Commissioned Members (UTPNCM), or in the Reserve Forces under the Reserve Entry Training Plan (RETP).

 All officer cadets enrolled in the Canadian Armed Forces (CAF) are subject to the CAF Code of Service Discipline.
-As members of RMCC's Cadet Wing, officer cadets are also subject to Cadet Wing Instructions (CADWINS).
-These orders and instructions regulate life at RMCC and all cadets are required to both adhere to and enforce them.
+As members of RMC's Cadet Wing, officer cadets are also subject to Cadet Wing Instructions (CADWINS).
+These orders and instructions regulate life at RMC and all cadets are required to both adhere to and enforce them.

 Training Wing Command Team

 The Director of Cadets with the Cadet Wing.

 The Cadet Wing is part of the Training Wing which is commanded by the Director of Cadets (DCdts).
 DCdts is responsible to the Commandant RMC for the overall conduct, supervision, discipline and performance of the Cadet Wing.
 DCdts is assisted in his/her duties by the officers, Non-Commissioned Members and civilian staff of the Training Wing.
 The Division Commanders and Squadron Commanders of the Training Wing mentor, counsel and evaluate cadets.
 The Training Wing Staff are responsible for the officer cadets' military training including officership, physical fitness and drill.
 The Staff are available to answer cadet inquiries and provide advice on military matters.